kyro46/ILIASStatisticsExportPlugin/README.md

 and activate it in the ILIAS-Admin-GUI.

 ### Credits ###
- Developing plugin for ILIAS 4.4 by Christoph Jobst, University Leipzig 2015
+ Developing plugin for ILIAS 4.4 and 5.0 by Christoph Jobst, University Leipzig 2015

  This Project uses PHPExcel.
 See [PHPExcel GitHub](https://github.com/PHPOffice/PHPExcel) and the [PHPExcel Homepage](https://phpexcel.codeplex.com/), License: GNU LGPL